Can I switch energy supplier?

 The ‘switching window’ for your fixed term contract opens 49 days before the contract end date.
 If you are within that 49 day period, then you can arrange a new energy contract – to start after your current one expires – without incurring a termination charge.

 More information on energy switching

 Overall, whatever the rejection reason, if your current supplier does object to you switching due to an unfulfilled contract, they are under a licence obligation to inform you of this as soon as possible.
 They must explain the reason why they have objected, and – if applicable – provide details on how you can resolve this.

-If you think that any of the above stipulations might apply to you, or you would like to discuss your switching options with one of our savings experts, give us a call on 0800 188 4906.
+If you think that any of the above might apply to you, or you want to talk through your switching options with one of our savings experts, give us a call on 0800 320 2000.